KentaEDM/elt_file_gcp/README.md

 # ELT with Airflow, Google Cloud Platform (GCS, Bigquery), and Data Build Tool (DBT)
-Data Engineer: A lesson for understanding ELT concepts.
+Data Pipeline: A lesson for understanding ELT concepts.

 ## **About the Porject**